Contract Specialist Jennifer Morrison (l) worked with Future Energy Systems (FES) Director Larry Kostiuk (r) to establish funding for the FES program.

 In November 2016, shortly after the federal commitment was announced, Morrison began working on the funding agreement between the government and the university.
 The final document was signed just four months later, in February 2017.

 “Between the time funding is announced and our researchers get their speed codes, there is a huge amount of work,” she elaborates.
 “When Canadian taxpayer dollars are involved, we have a responsibility to manage them wisely.
-The U of A has a robust research infrastructure dedicated to this, so it’s a matter of coordinating our methods with the government’s requirements, sorting out the legal language, and then getting the paperwork signed.”
+The university has a robust research infrastructure dedicated to this, so it’s a matter of coordinating our methods with the government’s requirements, sorting out the legal language, and then getting the paperwork signed.”

 As an experienced researcher and former department chair, Kostiuk knows such processes can take a long time, but thanks to good collaboration between Morrison and the Office of the Vice-President Office (VPR), FES happened quite rapidly.